A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Rating: ⭐⭐⭐⭐ (4.3/5)

-Litmos is a widely recognized Learning Management System (LMS) designed to cater to small and medium-sized businesses (SMBs).
+Litmos is a widely recognized cloud-based LMS designed to cater to small and medium-sized businesses (SMBs) and enterprises alike.

 It is known for its ease of use, scalability, and robust feature set, making it a top choice for organizations aiming to streamline employee training, compliance, and skill development programs.